mariergattard/Tristan-albatross/README.md

 ## Licence

-The code in this repository is licensed under an open-source license.
+The code in this repository is licensed under an open-source licence.
 The satellite images and annotations are subject to the Maxar Satellite Imagery License Agreement: https://www.maxar.com/legal/internal-use-license

 ## Funding